Underwater basket weaving: Literal use

+The phrase "underwater basket weaving" is sometimes used to refer to a literal activity of weaving a basket while the materials – or, fancifully, the entire bodies of the weavers – are underwater.

+In the weaving of willow baskets, a trough of water is needed in which to soak the dried willow rods.
+They are then left to stand until pliable and ready to be used in weaving.
+The weaving itself is usually not done under water, however.

+An issue of The American Philatelist from 1956 refers to the village of Stebbins, Alaska where "Underwater basket weaving is the principal industry of the employables among the 94 Eskimos here.
+By way of explanation – the native reeds used in this form of basketry are soaked in water and the weavers create their handiwork with their hands and raw materials completely submerged in water throughout the process of manufacture".

 As a taught course

 Since 1980, Reed College in Portland, Oregon has occasionally offered an underwater basket weaving class during Paideia, its festival of learning that offers informal, non-credit courses.

 The Student Resource Center at the University of Arizona offered a submerged snorkeling basket-weaving course in spring 1998.
 In early 2009, a Rutgers University scuba diving instructor offered a one-off course.
-Underwater Basket Weaving is a trademark of the US Scuba Center Inc., which offers a specialty class designed to improve or more fully enjoy diving skills from which participants can "take home a memorable souvenir."
+Underwater Basket Weaving is a trademark of the US Scuba Center Inc., which offers a specialty class designed to improve or more fully enjoy diving skills from which participants can "take home a memorable souvenir".

 As an April Fools joke, Coursera offered an online course on underwater basket weaving on April 1, 2013.
-The class was supposed to "consist of short lecture and demonstration videos, between 8 and 10 minutes in length, short quizzes, and practical weaving exercises."
+The class was supposed to "consist of short lecture and demonstration videos, between eight and ten minutes in length, short quizzes, and practical weaving exercises".